ammar-motaz2001/OVARC-Task/README.md

 - Verify CSV format matches the required structure
 - Check file size (max 10MB)
 - Ensure all required fields are present
+- Make sure the form-data field name is exactly `csv` (lowercase)

+### SQL Server Authentication

+- Ensure SQL Server Authentication is enabled (not just Windows Authentication)
+- Check that the `sa` account is enabled
+- Verify password is correct in `.env`

 ## License